Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Instance Store Volumes provide temporary block-level storage for EC2 instances.
 Instance Store Volumes offer high I/O performance and are ideal for frequently changing temporary data, such as buffers, caches, or scratch data.
 However, if an instance is stopped or terminated, the data on Instance Store Volumes is lost.
 In contrast, EBS Volumes are persistent storage that can be attached to EC2 instances.
 EBS data is preserved on instance stop or termination and can be detached and reattached to another instance, providing more flexibility and durability.

-21. How can you reduce costs while using EC2 instances?
+21. What strategies can help reduce costs when using EC2 instances?

 Ans: